Are you getting fed up with the shortages at the grocery store?

 Let’s get the lingo down first:

-- Rooster: male chick
+• Rooster: male chick

-- Hen: female chick
+• Hen: female chick

-- Straight Run: unsexed chick (so you’ll receive roughly 50% of each)
+• Straight Run: unsexed chick (so you’ll receive roughly 50% of each)

-Ok, now how do you choose?
+How do you choose?

-- If your main concern is avoiding the fuss of crowing, the hormones and the overall stinkiness of roosters (yes, they stink), I’d go with hens.
+• If your main concern is avoiding the fuss of crowing, the hormones, and the overall stinkiness of roosters (yes, they stink), I’d go with hens.
 I’ve found that the roosters start crowing a solid month before they are ready to butcher.
 If you’re in the country, this isn’t a big deal… but, if you’re trying to sneak them into your urban homestead it might not fly.

 How much space do they need?

-If you’re running the traditional chicken tractor method like we do, we’ve found that 20-22 birds fit nicely in our modified 8’x8’ size.
+If you’re running the traditional chicken tractor method like we do, we’ve found that 20-22 birds fit nicely in our modified 8’x8’ structure.
 During the first 2 years, we followed the written guidelines to use 25 birds within our space.
 However, it was a bit too crowded in my opinion so now we do 20-22 and that feels right.

 We move the chicken tractor once daily, minus a period of about 2 weeks where we move it twice daily.
 So, that’s roughly 100 moves with 6400 square feet covered for a round of 20-22 red ranger chickens in an 8×8’ tractor.